dhis2/data-visualizer-app/README.md

 #### e2e tests

 Cypress is used for e2e browser tests.
-This automatically runs on CI for PRs, the result can be seen on the [Cypress dashboard](https://dashboard.cypress.io/projects/sojh88/).
+This automatically runs on CI for PRs, the result can be seen on the [Cypress Cloud](https://dashboard.cypress.io/projects/sojh88/).

+To record tests in Cypress Cloud, you can use one of the following methods based on your needs:

+-   **Commit Message**: Include `[e2e record]` in your commit messages to activate recording.
+-   **GitHub Labels**: Apply the `e2e record` label to your pull request to trigger recording.

+This setup helps in managing Cypress Cloud credits more efficiently, ensuring recordings are only made when explicitly required.

 To run the tests locally, define the following in a local `cypress.env.json` file, e.g.:

 ```sh
 {